zachnieto/neatqueueweb/docs/README.md

 ## Show Rating In Name
 #### Description
 Show a players MMR in their nickname.
+This command is configured Server-Wide, and applies to all queues.
 #### Usage: `/ratinginname toggle [toggle]`
 #### Arguments
 `toggle`: Enable/disable showing rating in names.